LBMC/RAPToR/README.md

 can be downloaded and staged with RAPToR in under 30 seconds, using less than 2Gb of RAM.

 #### Dependencies
-RAPToR has the following R package dependencies, which users can install from an R console:
+RAPToR has R package dependencies which users can choose to install manually from an R console:

 ```r
 # CRAN packages